Spring 2020, 2 days

-The persona I am designing for values having lots of information and control.
+Since this was a design sprint, I was given preliminary research about my users.
+The persona I designed for values having lots of information and control.
 They want to browse and understand their options.
 I need to design an interface that prioritizes browsing freedom and helps the user find as much information as possible.

 In the current Hertz app, there are two main issues hindering the ideal experience for this persona.
 The first issue is structural.
 Within the structure, access to the library of cars is hidden and the location within the architecture doesn't make semantic sense.
 The second issue is visual/experiential.
 In the app, there are limited images of vehicles, limited details about vehicles, and buttons are higher in the hierarchy than images.

 How might I improve the browsing experience through redesigning the app architecture?